humaameer786/active-directory-homelab/README.md

 - troubleshooting notes from things that actually break
 - PowerShell and Windows commands used for verification
 - selected screenshots where they actually add something useful
+- Windows DHCP
-- later Windows DHCP, file shares, permissions and IT support scenarios
+- later file shares, permissions and IT support scenarios
 - later security-focused AD exercises once the admin side is properly understood

 ---